Skip to Main Content

 • Enter your keywords in the search boxes.
 Try to include only one word or simple phrase in each box.

-• Narrow your search by choosing to search by author, subject terms, or other options in the drop-down menu next to each search term box.
-If you do not pick an option, you are performing a keyword search.
-In other words, the database will look for your terms in any part of the article record.
+• Narrow your search by selecting a search field from the All fields drop-down list next to each search box (for example, author, title, or subject).
+If you do not pick a field, the database will look for your terms in any part of the article record.

 • Full Text: Click this box to find only articles that appear in their entirety in this database.

-• Scholarly (Peer Reviewed) Journals: Click this box to find only articles from experts written in peer-reviewed journals.
+• Scholarly (Peer Reviewed) Journals: Select this box to find only articles from experts written in peer-reviewed publications.

 Results List